Zoramthanga

-Zoramthanga (born 13 July 1944) is an Indian politician who is the Chief Minister of Mizoram.
-He is the president of Mizo National Front (MNF) party.
-He had served as the Chief Minister of Mizoram from December 1998 to December 2008, for two consecutive terms.
+Zoramthanga (born 13 July 1944) is an Indian politician and a former Chief Minister of Mizoram and leader of the house in state legislative assembly from 1998 to 2008 and 2018 to 2023.
+He is also the president of Mizo National Front (MNF) party.
+He represented the Champhai constituency in the Mizoram Legislative Assembly from 1998 to 2008 and Champhai Aizawl Ease I constituency from 2018 to 2023.

 He was second-in-command to Laldenga during the secession movement of Mizo National Front, and became the successor as the party leader, after MNF was a recognised political party, following the death of Laldenga in 1990.

-He joined the Mizoram Legislative Assembly as Minister of Finance and Education in 1987.
-His party lost the 2008 Assembly elections to the Indian National Congress.
-He contested from both North and South Champhai and lost in both constituencies.
+He was Minister of Finance and Education in 1987.
+His party lost the 2008 assembly elections to the Indian National Congress.
+He contested from both North and South Champhai constituencies and lost in both.
 He tendered his resignation to Governor MM Lakhera on 8 December 2008 and left office three days later.
 He has cited anti-incumbency as reason for the loss of his party.
 He returned as Chief Minister after his party came back to power in the 2018 state assembly elections.

-Childhood
+Till 2023, he was the oldest chief minister in India.

+Early life and education

 Zoramthanga was born to Darphunga and Vanhnuaichhingi on 13 July 1944 at Samthang village.
 He is the second youngest child of their eight children – five brothers and three sisters.

-Education

 Zoramthanga entered primary school at Samthang in 1950.
 After completing class III, he studied at South Khawbung middle school in 1954, and completed class VI in 1956.
 In 1957, he moved to Champhai to enter Gandhi Memorial High School.
 His family joined him at Champhai in 1960.
 He completed matriculation in 1961.
 His family financial situation prevented him for further education since higher education was not available in Mizoram at the time.
 He instead became the Headmaster at Champhai Vengthlang Middle School.
-With his salary savings and much with self support, he went to Imphal, Manipur, and got enrolled for pre-university college (PUC, equivalent to higher secondary) at Dhanamanjuri (D.M.)
-College of Arts.
+With his salary savings and much with self support, he went to Imphal, Manipur and got enrolled for pre-university college (PUC, equivalent to higher secondary) at Dhanamanjuri (D.M.)
+College of Arts (merged to Dhanamanjuri University).
 He completed PUC in 1962, and continued to study B.A.
 He graduated in 1966 with honours in English.
 Recalling his struggle, he said: "During my college days I worked in a stone quarry, chiseling and carrying loads of boulders.
 To be precise, I chiseled my way to graduation.
 I think I earned enough to support myself then."